MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell-23h2.md

 - You have access to an Azure Local, version 23H2 system that is running 2310 or higher.
 The system should be registered in Azure.
 - You have access to a client that can connect to your Azure Local instance.
 This client should be running PowerShell 5.0 or later.
 - You have access to the solution update package over the network.
-You sideload or copy these updates to the machines of your system.
+You sideload or copy these updates to the machines in your system.

 ## Connect to your Azure Local instance

-Follow these steps on your client to connect to one of the machines of your Azure Local instance.
+Follow these steps on your client to connect to one of the machines in your Azure Local instance.

 1. Run PowerShell as administrator on the client that you're using to connect to your system.
 2. Open a remote PowerShell session to a machine on your Azure Local instance.
 Run the following command and provide the credentials of your machine when prompted: